Red Arrows display dates

 The Red Arrows begin training for the forthcoming season almost as soon as the previous year has ended.

-Typically, winter training starts in October, with small groups of three or four aircraft formations.
+Typically, winter training starts in October or November, with small groups of three or four aircraft formations.
 Each pilot flies three sorties a day, five days a week, and the formations grow in aircraft number as training progresses.

 These flights involve a thorough brief, debrief and discussion to ensure safety is paramount and the formations are precise.
 One complete cycle consisting of these elements lasts about two hours, usually with a 30-minute flight.